jtramm/minray/README.md

 ## Overview

 A minimal implementation of the random ray method for neutral particle transport.
-This purpose of this code is to serve as an open source performance benchmark for random ray, while still being able to perform the real neutronics and produce solutions.
+This purpose of this code is to serve as an open source performance benchmark for random ray that primarily targets FPGAs.

 Key Features:
   - Much simpler than the full application (ARRC) -- allowing it to act as a reference implementation